sven-cork/toe-tac-tic/README.md

 8. In Terminal press "Enter"/"Return" to create a local copy of the repository on your computer.

 ### Deploying with Heroku
+1. From your GitPod workspace, copy the entire content of creds.json file.
+This will be needed in step 6.
+2. Create an account with [Heroku](https://heroku.com) and sign in.
+3. Open Heroku Dashboard and select "Create a new app" button.
+4. Give the app a unique name and select "Create app".
+5. To apply settings select the "Settings" button.
+6. Select "Reveal Config Vars".
+7. In the "Keys" field enter "CREDS".
+8. In the "Value" field paste the content of creds.json (step 1.).
+Select "Add".
+9. In the second "Value" field enter "PORT".
+In the corresponding "Value" field enter "8000".
+7. From the "Buildpacks" section select "Add buildpack".
+Add python and nodejs and ensure the resulting order is listed 'heroku/python' followed by 'heroku/nodejs'.
+8. From the 'Deployment' tab select "GitHub" in the "Deployment method" section.
+Select "Connect to GitHub" at the bottom of the page.
+9. In the search field search for your GitHub repository name.
+10. Select "Connect" to link up with the GitHub repository.
+11. Further down the page select deployment method automatic ("Enable Automatic Deploys") or manual ("Deploy branch").

 ## Future implementations
 - To control the position of the game in the Terminal window I am exploring curses with Python.